You know that the use of QR Codes is growing every day across the globe. And also across most industries, particularly marketing.

 b.
 PDF QR Code shows a PDF document

 c.
-Google Maps QR Code redirects you to
+Google Maps QR Code redirects you to a specific location

 d.
 App Store QR Code redirects you to the right app download page depending on the operating system of the scanning device

 e.
 Social Media QR Code that takes end-users to a landing page with links to all your social media profiles

 f.
 Vcard QR Code which, when scanned, prompts the end-users to add you as a contact on their phones